 Scenario two: the 80-guest hotel-to-venue shuttle.
 Eighty guests moving from a midtown hotel block to a Hudson Yards venue and back, on a pre-ceremony loop, a post-reception loop, and a late final loop.
 A coordinated shuttle run on the published flat-rate hourly model holds a known cost and removes the parking, driving, and surged-rideshare problem for the entire guest block.
 The rideshare alternative — eighty guests each booking their own surged ride to and from a Hudson Yards venue on a peak Saturday night — is both more expensive in aggregate and a logistical failure, with guests arriving across a ninety-minute window and a midnight surge on the way home.
 The shuttle wins on cost and decisively on guest experience.

 Scenario three: the couple’s sedan, the one ride that can’t be late.
 The couple’s own S-Class for the ceremony arrival and the send-off.
-The DD published S-Class rate at $150/hour, or the $250 P2P minimum, holds a vetted chauffeur and a guaranteed on-time arrival.
+The DD published S-Class rate at $170/hour holds a vetted chauffeur and a guaranteed on-time arrival.
 The rideshare alternative gambles the single most important ride of the day on a real-time match and a surge — an unacceptable risk for the couple’s arrival.
 The flat-rate booked sedan is the only defensible choice for the ride that cannot fail.

 The pattern is consistent.
 The flat-rate wedding fleet is a cost ceiling, a coordination instrument, and a reliability guarantee across a non-negotiable timeline; the rideshare alternative is open-ended on all three and cannot deliver the photo route or the coordinated guest shuttle at all.
 The gap grows with the guest count, the surge windows, and the number of vehicles.